 As the competition increases between those trying to land a law enforcement job, many police and sheriff departments are taking the step of either requiring those who apply, or requiring those prior to being hired, to have graduated from a state certified law enforcement training academy

-their background forms, or failed to disclose information.
+false information on their background forms, or failed to

 That makes this even more unfortunate, especially for the applicant, is that had they been truthful with the information, that information would not have interfered with them getting hired.
 However, providing the false information was more serious than what they were trying to cover up.